GS1 Australia Terms of Trade

 If an invoice is requested to be reissued GS1 Australia may, at its discretion, charge an administration fee.
 The reissued invoice will be done so as at the original invoice date regardless of the reason for reissue.

-In the event that a refund is to be issued, this will be done as part of our standard refund payment process which is executed at the end of each calendar month.
+In the event that a refund is to be issued, this will be done as part of our standard refund payment process which is executed at minimum at the end of each calendar month.

 The refund amount will exclude any surcharges applied at time of payment as a result of the payment method, unless the refund is required due to a GS1 Australia error.